Patents in the Philippines: Republic Act No. 9502

 Republic Act No. 9502 or the "Universally Accessible and Quality Medicines Act of 2008" is an act that aims to provide cheaper and better quality medicines to the Filipino people.
 It is an amendment of Republic Act No. 8293, or the "Intellectual Property Code of the Philippines", Republic Act No. 6675, or the "Generics Act of 1988", and Republic Act No. 5921, or the "Pharmacy Law".
 The aim of Republic Act No. 9502 is to protect public health and public interest on circumstances of extreme urgency by adopting appropriate measures to promote and ensure access to affordable quality drugs and medicines for all.
 The Universally Accessible and Quality Medicines Act of 2008 also ensures that the Philippine Government will be able to regulate the prices of drugs and medicines, in the event that there is no longer an effective competition in the supply and demand of quality affordable drugs and medicines.

 Republic Act No. 10055

 Republic Act No. 10055, also known as the "Philippine Technology Transfer Act of 2009" is an act providing the framework and support system for the ownership, management and commercialization of the intellectual property generated from research and development funded by government and for other purposes.
-Republic Act No. 10055 was implented in recognition of the fact that science, technology and innovation are essential for national development and progress.
+Republic Act No. 10055 was implemented in recognition of the fact that science, technology and innovation are essential for national development and progress.
 This act gives priority to research and development, invention, innovation and their utilization.
 It shall also encourage the widest and most systematic participation of all stakeholders in policy-making related to science and technology, and in the generation, transfer and utilization of intellectual property, especially for the benefit of the general public.